 Davis City is a tiny city located in the state of Iowa.
 With a population of 179 people and just one neighborhood, Davis City is the 435th largest community in Iowa.
 Davis City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 When you are in Davis City, you'll notice that it is more blue-collar than most other communities in America.
-41.58% of Davis City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Davis City is a city of service providers, managers, and transportation and shipping workers.
-There are especially a lot of people living in Davis City who work in food service (14.85%), management occupations (14.85%), and healthcare suport services (9.90%).
+46.84% of Davis City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Davis City is a city of service providers, transportation and shipping workers, and managers.
+There are especially a lot of people living in Davis City who work in management occupations (15.19%), food service (11.39%), and healthcare suport services (10.13%).

 Of important note, Davis City is also a city of artists.
 Davis City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Davis City’s character.

-Davis City’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Davis City’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The people who call Davis City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Davis City residents report their race to be White, followed by Asian.
-Important ancestries of people in Davis City include German, Irish, English, Scots-Irish, and French Canadian.
+Important ancestries of people in Davis City include German, English, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Davis City is English.
 Other important languages spoken here include Polish and German/Yiddish.